 Though the results of the new study look promising, experts who were not involved in the research caution that it is not a game-changer.

 “This trial is not a trial that’s going to change how we prescribe hormone replacement therapy.
 This isn’t going to change practice.
-There are issues about this trial,” says Suzanne Steinbaum, MD, director of Women and Heart Disease at Lenox Hill Hospital in New York City.
+There are issues about this trial,” says Suzanne Steinbaum, DO, director of Women and Heart Disease at Lenox Hill Hospital in New York City.